UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 fnmatch is the behaviour (See criteria) by default and the fall back if this option is set incorrectly. `re` is the other choice if you want more flexibility to match criteria.

+## dupMethod

+default: `"dupMethod": "run"`

+run is the default behavior and will add '_run-' to the customEntities of the acquisition if it finds duplicate destination roots.

+dup will keep the last duplicate description and put `_dup-`to the customEntities of the other acquisitions.
+This behavior is a [heudiconv](https://heudiconv.readthedocs.io/en/latest/changes.html) inspired feature.

 ## caseSensitive